ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 - Standby replica cannot be accessed directly unless a fail occurs.
    - Can't be used for scaling.
 It's an availability improvement not performance one.
 - Failover is highly available (60-120s), not fault tolerant.
 - Offers only high availability and minimizes disruptions associated with software updates, backups, and instance type changes not performance improvement or scalability.
-(Don't for exam questions that try to trick you into choosing options that say Multi-AZ can improve performance.)
+(Beware of questions that try to trick you into choosing options that say Multi-AZ can improve performance.)
 - Same region only (other AZs in the same VPC).
 - Backups are taken from standby instance removes performance impacts.
 - Failover can happen for a number of reasons.